Divine Worship: Daily Office: Commonwealth Edition

 The Divine Worship: Daily Office: Commonwealth Edition is printed by the Catholic Truth Society.
 Announced in 2020 and following the high demand for the North American Edition, in December 2020 CTS attempted to determine interest for release in 2021.
 A 14 September release date and pre-orders were announced on 16 June 2021.
 The Commonwealth Edition uses the 1662 revision of the Coverdale psalter in keeping with Church of England tradition.
 In contrast to the North American Edition, the Commonwealth Edition contains the full text of the scriptural lessons for Morning Prayer and Evening Prayer.
 This feature is not common, but also not unheard of, in the Anglican Prayer Book tradition, and users are encouraged to read from a separate Bible via lectern during times of corporate prayer.
 The initial run of the Commonwealth Edition was favorably received, necessitating additional printings.

 During the daily course of "lesser hours" of the Commonwealth Edition–Prime, Terce, Sext, and None – the entirety of Psalm 119 is recited.
 A selection of occasional prayers and optional antiphons are also provided.
 In 2022, the Personal Ordinariate of Our Lady of Walsingham released a series of videos teaching proper usage of the Commonwealth Edition, each filmed within Slipper Chapel.

+The Personal Ordinariate of Our Lady of the Southern Cross developed an online resource, DailyOffice.online.
+This web app provides a digital version of Divine Worship: Daily Office (Commonwealth Edition) and includes all the materials needed to pray Morning Prayer and Evening Prayer according to the text of Divine Worship: Daily Office: Commonwealth Edition.
+The app is designed to make the Daily Office accessible to users anywhere.
+On the 1 December 2024, Apostolic Administrator Anthony Randazzo issued approval for its use in the Personal Ordinariate of Our Lady of the Southern Cross.
+His hope was that it would "serve as a source of profound spiritual enrichment for the faithful across our [OLSC] Ordinariate."